 Edly Instructional Design Advantage

-We design, create and deliver the best learning experiences that help you develop engaging courses to keep learners hooked.
+We design, create, and deliver the best learning experiences that help you develop engaging courses to keep learners hooked.
 Upgrade your learning experience with Edly as we empower you with various rich content formats that go seamlessly with your course outcomes by creating truly learner-focused experiences.
-Here are some exclusive features that you can enjoy by opting Edly:
+Here are some exclusive features that you can enjoy by choosing Edly:

 - Beautiful edX-Style Courses

 - Crystal-clear Roadmaps

 - Post-training Evaluations

 - Watertight Security